tendai22/pio-doc/memo_jp.md

 * The flag index is decoded in the same way as the IRQ index field, decoding down from the two MSBs (aligning with the IRQ instruction IdxMode field):

-  + 00: the three LSBs are used directly to index the IRQ flags in this PIO block.
+  + `00`: the three LSBs are used directly to index the IRQ flags in this PIO block.

-  + 01 (version 1 and above) (PREV), the instruction references an IRQ from the next-lower-numbered PIO in the system, wrapping to the highest-numbered PIO if this is PIO0.
+  + `01` (version 1 and above) (`PREV`), the instruction references an IRQ from the next-lower-numbered PIO in the system, wrapping to the highest-numbered PIO if this is PIO0.

-  + 10 (REL), the state machine ID (0…3) is added to the IRQ index, by way of modulo-4 addition on the two LSBs.
+  + `10` (`REL`), the state machine ID (0…3) is added to the IRQ index, by way of modulo-4 addition on the two LSBs.
 For example, state machine 2 with a flag value of '0x11' will wait on flag 3, and a flag value of '0x13' will wait on flag 1.
 This allows multiple state machines running the same program to synchronise with each other.

-  + 11 (version 1 and above) (NEXT), the instruction references an IRQ from the next-higher-numbered PIO in the system, wrapping to PIO0 if this is the highest-numbered PIO.
+  + `11` (version 1 and above) (`NEXT`), the instruction references an IRQ from the next-higher-numbered PIO in the system, wrapping to PIO0 if this is the highest-numbered PIO.

 `WAIT x IRQ` は他の `WAIT` ソースと若干異なる動作をします: